TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 *Optional technical note*: There's an in-game animation on the marker.
 From this we can infer that the marker position has to be read, and hence re-drawn every frame, as opposed to being read upon its manipulation.
 Alternatively, it is possible to set a breakpoint on marker position axis at observing it/them being read at least once every frame (as a tiny bit of sound is played by the game at the frame processing end).

 Therefore, **the procedure is,**
-1. Import addresses to a memory editor (CheatEngine or ArtMoney)
+1. Import addresses to a memory editor (CheatEngine or ArtMoney).
 2. Go to map mode, ensure the marker is set somewhere.
 3. Adjust the marker, until you reach the desired location.
-For example, `64646,50,45120`
+For example, `64646,50,45120`.
-4. Exit map mode
+4. Exit map mode.
 	![ULUS10249_00001.jpg](img/TDU-tp-islands/ULUS10249_00001.jpg)
 5. Enjoy the result!